kaofelix/simian-army-terraform/README.md

 ## Sample ASG

-This just brings up an AWS Auto Scaling Group that manages up to 1 instance running [yocto-httpd](https://github.com/felixb/yocto-httpd) in order for the monkey to have something to attack and so we're able to see it in action.
+This just brings up an AWS Auto Scaling Group that manages 1 instance running [yocto-httpd](https://github.com/felixb/yocto-httpd) in order for the monkey to have something to attack and so we're able to see it in action.

 ## Using it on your own infrastructure